My Breastfeeding Journey

 Post pregnancy dress size: Size 10

-I was quite adamant that I wanted to breast feed so I did a lot of research about breastfeeding in general to prepare myself and just hoping that I would be able to breast feed of course.
-Some women may chose not to breastfeed while some may not be able to do it – each to their own and with todays technology we can raise happy and healthy babies no matter what one decide to do.
+I was quite adamant that I wanted to breastfeed so I did a lot of research about breastfeeding, in general, to prepare myself and just hoping that I would be able to breastfeed of course.
+Some women may choose not to breastfeed while some may not be able to do it – each to their own and with today's technology we can raise happy and healthy babies no matter what one decide to do.

-I already started wearing garments through my pregnancy (you can read her story here… LINK…) and I really loved how they made me feel so confident in my changing body.
-With that in mind I purchased the Compressive Feeding Vest pre-birth ready for after I had my baby.
+I already started wearing macom® garments through my pregnancy (you can read her pregnancy journey) and I really loved how they made me feel so confident in my changing body.
+With that in mind, I purchased the Compressive Feeding Vest pre-birth ready for after I had my baby.

-The Compressive Feeding Vest helped me during this difficult time because:
+The macom® Compressive Feeding Vest helped me during this difficult time because:

 - I could easily fit my breast pads (I liked the Tesco breast pads the best) inside the expanding cups - when the milk started to come through I would leak milk all over the place and breast pads were essential even while sleeping.